On this page

 The South Australian Quality Music Education Framework (PDF 3MB) outlines how schools can create a world-class music education learning experience.

-It focuses on achieving and growing 5 qualities:
+The framework focuses on achieving and growing 5 qualities:

 Music Innovation Fund